TrustTheVote-Project/VersaEDM-Backend/README.md

 ## More Information about VersaDM

-* The VersaDM software is licensed under the [OSET Public License v2](LICENSE.md)
+* Check out the [RELEASE-NOTES](RELEASE-NOTES.md) for the latest technical info on VersaDM features.
 * Read the [NIST Special Publication 1500-100, Election Results Common Data Format Specification (Revision 2.0: PDF, 11.3MB)](docs/NIST.SP.1500-100r2.pdf) for a detailed description of the election data model this software implements, or check it out on GitHub: [usnistgov/ElectionResultsReporting at version2](https://github.com/usnistgov/ElectionResultsReporting/tree/version2).
-VersaBE conforms to this specification.
+VersaDM conforms to this NIST specification.
-* Check the `docs` folder in this repo for more helpful documentation and other useful information about this project and the data specification it implements.
+* Review the [docs](docs/) folder in this repo for more helpful documentation and other useful information about this project and the data specification it implements.
+* The VersaDM software is licensed under the [OSET Public License v2.1.1](LICENSE.md)

 ## Getting Started